Law Society of New South Wales: Structure and organisation

 The Law Society is governed by an internal Council, the Legal Profession Act 2004 (NSW) and the Corporations Act 2001 (Cth).
 The Council meets monthly and has 15 elected members who sit for 3 year terms and one appointed member who sits for 1 year.
 The Council has 1 country lawyer councillor, 1 suburban lawyer councillor, 1 city lawyer councillor, 1 corporate lawyer councillor, 1 government lawyer councillor, 1 large firm lawyer councillor, 1 NSW Young Lawyers councillor (appointed), and 8 general councillors.
 Law Society Councillors sit on the boards of LawCover (legal insurer), the NSW Legal Practitioners Fidelity Fund, the Legal Profession Admissions Board, the Public Interest Advocacy Centre (among others).

 The Law Society has 23 committees devoted to different aspects of law.

 Pro-bono work

 The society started a voluntary "Pro Bono Scheme" in 1992.

 Journal

-The Law Society Journal is a news organization owned by the society.
+The Law Society Journal is a news organisation owned by the society.
 Published since 1963, the journal is funded by mandatory membership fees paid to the society by New South Wales lawyers.

 The Law Society Journal is published quarterly and has an audited distribution of 26,746 as at September 2023.